Day 1/ Tokyo arrives!

-A few doors down, conspicuously exhibited are Ganesh-print bags.
+A few doors down Ganesh-print bags are exhibited conspicuously.
 This store must be owned by a fellow desi.
 I pop inside to ask for directions whilst simultaneously adjudging all buyers of such knickknacks, past and future, here in Japan, as remarkably naive.
 The shopkeeper is from Bihar.
 He’s lived here 4 years, speaks no Japanese and is keen to return to India.

 The second temple, whilst just as dazzling as the previous one, is altogether distinct in conception and design.
 The gardens are stepped, superbly landscaped, and studded with a range of idols over which hang cherry-blossoms.
 I see the mythical bird Garuda, the mount of Lord Vishnu in Hinduism in addition to being an important symbol in Japanese Buddhism.
 Disappointingly, I cannot record the scene within the Buddha sanctum, photography is prohibited.
 Over here the devotees are immersed in prayer, here the Buddha is made of gold.

-I am curious to know how deeply the lives of ordinary folk are governed by religion, and as luck would have it an answer is forthcoming.
-As I am exiting the complex a local asks me if he can take my interview.
+I am curious to learn how deeply the lives of ordinary folk are governed by religion, and as luck would have it an answer is forthcoming.
+As I am exiting the complex a local asks to take my interview.
 I acquiesce.
 Hiroko is an assistant film-maker presently working on a film about the history of Buddhism in this country.
-I caution him on my lack of time-for I shortly need to catch my train back-so he proposes he accompany me on the walk to the station.
+I warn him on being pressed for time so he proposes that he accompany me on the walk to the train station.
 Hiroko laments the decline in the role of Buddhism in modern Japan, he says people are only concerned about prosperity.
-‘That is not so bad’, I say.
+“That is not so bad”, I say.
 He should come to India to see how excessive religious belief can also have damaging effects.
 I enunciate slowly on cue.
 Hiroko regales me with another interesting factoid: apparently Japanese has very few consonants and speakers often can’t pronounce, or get mixed up between the “b”, “v”, & “l” sounds in English to name a few.
 The Japanese find English a really hard language.
-He says they also think it sounds ‘hard’, I think he means ‘harsh’.
+They also think it sounds ‘hard’, I think he means ‘harsh’.